 How Much?
 Free!
-This project is made possible by a generous grant from the MN Arts Board.
+This project is made possible by a generous grant from the Bush Foundation.

 The idea for this project grew out of MNIPL’s past work.
 We have hosted storytelling circles with our Gandhi Mahal and All Nations Kitchen garden partners in past years when orators shared this stories and prompted dialogue about culture and place.
 Our annual Interfaith Iftar, hosted with many partners during the season of Ramadan, centers the voices of Muslim organizers and brings together different faith communities around story.
 Storytelling is integrated into all of MNIPL’s work, as part of our approach to engaging faith communities in climate action, MNIPL has developed the “Climate conversation” a facilitated conversation that invites “stories of connection” which serves to frame the implications of climate change around shared values.

 Ifrah Mansour is a Somali, refugee, muslim, multimedia artist and an educator residing in Minnesota.
 Her artwork explores trauma through the eyes of children to uncover the resiliencies of blacks, muslims, and refugees.
 She interweaves poetry, puppetry, films, and installations.
 She’s been featured in BBC, Vice, Okayafrica, Star Tribune, and City Pages.
 Her critically-acclaimed, “How to Have Fun in a Civil War” premiered at Guthrie Theatre and is on touring to greater cities in Minnesota.
 Her first national museum exhibition; “Can I touch it” premiered at Minneapolis Institute of Arts.
 Her visual poem, “I am a Refugee” is part of PBS’s online Film festival.
 “My Aqal, banned and blessed” is on view at Queens Museum.
 Learn More: www.facebook.com/ifrahmansourart